VeriBlock/pop-phl/doc/init.md

 All three Linux startup configurations assume the existence of a "placeh" user and group.
 They must be created before attempting to use these scripts.
-The OS X configuration assumes placehd will be set up for the current user.
+The macOS configuration assumes placehd will be set up for the current user.

 Configuration
 ---------------------------------

 At a bare minimum, placehd requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, placehd will shutdown promptly after startup.
+If the configuration file does not exist or this setting is not set, placehd will shut down promptly after startup.

 This password does not have to be remembered or typed as it is mostly used as a fixed token that placehd and client programs read from the configuration